KDABLabs/sqlate/README.md

 ctest
 ```

-in the build direcotry.
+in the build directory.
 For details about the unit test prerequisites, read the README.txt file in the tests directory.

 ## License
 * LGPL v2.1